What Is Parallel Play, and How Does It Benefit Kids?

-Parallel play is an important part of your child’s physical, mental, and emotional development.
+Parallel play is an important part of your child’s cognitive, social, and emotional development.
 But did you know that it’s just one of several stages of play that your child moves through during the early part of their life?

-Each stage contributes something new to your little one’s life experience, so it’s important to support their learning during these formative years.
+Each stage contributes something new to your child’s life experience, so it’s important to support their learning during these formative years.

-In this article, we discuss parallel play, its benefits, and how you can encourage your little one to engage in it.
+In this article, we discuss parallel play, its benefits, and how you can encourage your child to engage in it.

 Table Of Contents